A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Discretisation

 where $c_m$ is the speed of sound in moist air

-Note that this might not give the exact Eigenvalue, however it is an upper bound for the fastest wave and therefore sufficient, since $\Lambda$ only needs to be large enough,~\cite{HW08}.
+The ratio $\gamma_m$ is the isentropic expansion factor for moist air \cite{DAB14}, extended to include the specific heat and mass ratio for liquid water.
+In the case of $q_v=q_c=q_r=0$, this reduces to the isentropic expansion factor for dry air, and \eqref{eqn.lambda_max} reduces to the Lax-Friedrichs Flux for the dry Euler equations.
+Consequently, this can be viewed as the natural extension to the case with moisture and rain.
+Note that \eqref{eqn.lambda_max} might not give the exact eigenvalue, however it is an upper bound for the fastest wave and therefore sufficient, since $\Lambda$ only needs to be large enough,~\cite{HW08}.
 On domain boundaries, we will either consider periodic or slip-wall (reflective) boundary conditions.
-Solid walls are characterised by $ u\cdot n=0$.
-To implement this, we set $m_h^+ = (m^- - 2 (m_h^-\cdot n)n)$ on slip-wall boundaries and $(U_h^+)_i = (U_h^-)_i$ for the remaining components.
+Solid walls are characterised by $\ub \cdot \nb=0$.
+To implement this, we set $\mb_h^+ = (\mb^- - 2 (\mb_h^-\cdot \nb)\nb)$ on slip-wall boundaries and $(U_h^+)_i = (U_h^-)_i$ for the remaining components.

 We then arrive at the spatially semi-discrete form by summing over all elements

 with

 where we define the jump $\jump{V_h} = V_h$ on domain boundary facets $F \in \Fhb$.